Managing Your Loan

 If you have received full-time OSAP for the current term:

 If you’ve received full-time OSAP for the current term, and you have a credit balance in ACORN, you should request a refund through ACORN.
-When you log into ACORN you should see a link for the OSAP Refund request.
-If you do not see that link in ACORN you can go directly to the refund request site: ACORN Refund Request
+If you are eligible for a refund due to a credit balance on your account, click on the blue bar on your ACORN dashboard to access the OSAP Refund Request Form.

 The processing time for ACORN refund requests is around 4-6 weeks.